-Mr. Morrison is the Co-Founder and a Managing Partner of Maxam Capital Corporation and the Chief Executive Officer of Diversified Royalty Corp.
-Prior to forming Maxam, Mr. Morrison was a partner at Capital West Partners, a Vancouver-based investment banking firm.
+Mr. Morrison is the President and Chief Executive Officer of Diversified Royalty Corp and also the co-founder and a Managing Partner of Maxam Capital Corporation.
+Prior to forming Maxam Capital Corporation, Mr. Morrison was a partner at Capital West Partners, a Vancouver-based investment banking firm.
 Mr. Morrison is a Chartered Accountant (CPA CA).